ribtoks/intmaker/content/page/about.md

 This website is another iteration of developing my personal website, engineering blog and my CV, this time combined in one.

-My name is Taras Kushnir, originally I'm from Ukraine but I called many places "home".
+My name is Taras Kushnir, originally I'm from Ukraine but I called "home" many countries.
 I'm a software engineer, architect and mentor.
+Companies where I worked include Microsoft, Skype, Sybenetix (acquired by Nasdaq) and Eleks.
 In my free time I climb mountains and [take pictures](https://500px.com/tkushnir).

 Occasionally I blog about my experience (or lack of one) with machine learning, cloud, desktop software, electonics, vim vs emacs, orchestrating distributed computations and handling highload.